Drennan98/Heritage-Housing-Issues/README.md

 ## User Story 1 - Create Dashboard

-- As a user I want to be able to access an easy-to-use dashboard that showcases graphs and other relevant information.
+- As a User I want to be able to access an easy-to-use dashboard that showcases graphs and other relevant information.
 The dashboard is divided up into
 5 different pages, Project Summary, Feature Correlation, Sale Price Predictor, Project Hypotheses and Validation and ML Sale Price Pipeline.
 You can find a detailed outline of the 5 pages below aswell as some screenshots.

 ## User Story 2 - Dataset Access

--
+- As a Software Developer, I want to have access to a dataset which will allow me to create this project and carry out the necessary tasks to manipulate and visualize data.
+The dataset was sourced from Kaggle.

 ## User Story 3 - Data Cleaning